-Archie is 3 years old, an identical twin and was diagnosed with stage 4 high risk Neuroblastoma in January this year.
+Archie is 3 years old, an identical twin and was diagnosed with Stage 4 High risk Neuroblastoma in January 2019.

 Neuroblastoma is one of the rarest and hardest to cure of childhood cancers.